z784324922/sls/intl.en-US/User Guide/Logtail collection/Data Source/Container text logs.md

     |Environment blacklist|Optional|EnvKeyis required.
 If EnvValue is not empty, only containers whose environment includes EnvKey=EnvValue are excluded.
 If EnvValue is empty, all the containers whose environment includes EnvKey are excluded.**Note:**

     1. Key-value pairs have an OR relationship between each other, that is, a container is collected if its environment includes any of the key-value pairs.
-    2. The environment is the environment information configured in the container startup.
+    2. Here the environment is the environment information configured in the container startup.
 |
     |Other configurations|-|For other collection configurations and parameter descriptions, see [Collect text logs](intl.en-US/User Guide/Logtail collection/Data Source/Collect text logs.md).|